Key Staff

 Institute Director, Arthur C. Clarke Institute for Space Education

-Dr. Jeff Goldstein is a U.S. nationally recognized science educator, and planetary scientist, who has dedicated his career to the public understanding of science and the joys of learning.
+Dr. Jeff Goldstein is a nationally recognized science educator, and planetary scientist, who has dedicated his career to the public understanding of science and the joys of learning.

-Jeff oversaw the creation of the Institute’s national science education initiatives, including the Student Spaceflight Experiments Program (SSEP), which immerses hundreds of students across each participating community in real science.
 As Director of the Voyage National Program, he led the inter-organizational team that permanently installed the Voyage model Solar System on the National Mall in Washington, DC, in front of the Smithsonian and is author of the storyboards.
 The exhibition is dedicated to an understanding of Earth’s place in space.
-The Institute is now permanently installing replicas in communities world-wide (see Voyage in DC, Houston, Corpus Christi, and Kansas City.)
+The Center is now permanently installing replicas in communities across the U.S. (see Voyage in DC, Houston, Corpus Christi, and Kansas City.)

 Jeff’s planetary science research includes the development of techniques for measuring global winds on other planets using large telescopes on Earth.
 His research has produced the first direct measurement of the global winds above the clouds on Venus, and the first measurement of the global winds on Mars.

-Program Director: Voyage National Program, Journey through the Universe, MESSENGER Educator Fellowship Program, Family Science Night at the Smithsonian’s National Air and Space Museum, Student Spaceflight Experiments Program
+Program Director: Student Spaceflight Experiments Program,Voyage National Program, Journey through the Universe, Family Science Night at the Smithsonian’s National Air and Space Museum, MESSENGER Educator Fellowship Program

 Blogger: Dr. Jeff’s Blog on the Universe